Semi-Coupled Two-Stream Fusion ConvNets for Action Recognition at Extremely Low Resolutions: Experiments

 In order to qualitatively evaluate our proposed model, we visualize various feature embeddings for the eLR-IXMAS dataset.
 We extract output features of the ``Fc5'' layer from the best-performing ConvNet (shown in bold), and project them to 2-dimensional space using t-SNE \cite{maaten2008visualizing}.
 For comparison, we also apply t-SNE to the pixel-wise time series features proposed in our benchmark \cite{dai2015towards}.
 As seen in Fig.~\ref{fig:t-sne-ixmas}, the feature embedding from our ConvNet model is visually more separable than that of our baseline.
 This is not surprising, as we are able to consistently outperform the baseline on the eLR-IXMAS dataset.

-Regarding the number of parameters, our ConvNet designed for eLR videos needs about 100 times less parameters than state-of-the art ConvNets like AlexNet \cite{krizhevsky2012imagenet}, VGG-16, and VGG-19 \cite{Simonyan14c} (Table~\ref{tbl:param}).
-In consequence, this significantly reduces the computation cost of training and testing compared to these standard-resolution networks..
+Regarding the number of parameters, our ConvNet designed for eLR videos needs about 100 times less parameters than state-of-the art ConvNets designed for image classification like AlexNet \cite{krizhevsky2012imagenet}, VGG-16, and VGG-19 \cite{Simonyan14c} (Table~\ref{tbl:param}).
+In consequence, this significantly reduces the computation cost of training and testing compared to these standard-resolution networks.